 Continuous Integration for Verification of Simulink Models

-By David Boissy, Paul Urban, Krishna Balasubramanian, Pablo Romero Cumbreras, and Colin Branch, MathWorks
+By David Boissy, Paul Urban, Krishna Balasubramanian, Pablo Romero Cumbreras, Colin Branch, and Jemima Pulipati, MathWorks

 This is the first article in a two-part series.
-Part one looks at leveraging GitLab® for version control and Jenkins for continuous integration (CI).
+Part 1 looks at leveraging GitLab® for version control and Jenkins® for continuous integration (CI).
 Part 2, Continuous Integration for Verification of Simulink Models Using GitLab, looks at using GitLab for both version control and CI.

 Continuous integration (CI) is gaining in popularity and becoming an integral part of Model-Based Design.
 But what is CI?
 What are its benefits, and what problems does it attempt to solve?
 How does Simulink® fit into the CI ecosystem?
 And how can you best leverage CI for your projects?

 If you are familiar with Model-Based Design but new to CI, you may be asking yourself these questions.
 In this technical article, we explore a common CI workflow and apply it to Model-Based Design.
-Then, we walk through an example of that workflow using Jenkins™, GitLab®, and Simulink Test™.
+Then, we walk through an example of that workflow using Jenkins, GitLab, and Simulink Test™.